matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 ### Before cloud

+- **Physical/Colocation**:
-- **Physical/Colocation**: Storage, Processing, Memory, Network; User-configured, managed and maintained.
+    - Storage, Processing, Memory, Network.
+    - User-configured, managed and maintained.
+- **Virtualized**:
-- **Virtualized**: Storage, Processing, Memory, Network; User-configured Provider-manages and maintained.
+    - Storage, Processing, Memory, Network.
+    - User-configured Provider-manages and maintained.
+- **Serverless**:
-- **Serverless**: Fully automated.
+    - Fully automated.

 ### GCP computing architectures

+- Virtualized data centers brought you infrastructure as a Service (IaaS), Platform as a Service (PaaS) offerings.

 ![GCP computing architectures](gcp-img/gcp-computing-arch.png "GCP computing architectures")

 ### The Google network

-- 100,000s of km of fiber cable, 8 subsea cables.
+- 100,000s of km of fiber cable, 8 sub-sea cables.

 ### GCP regions and zones

+**Google Cloud Platform is organized into regions and zones**

+- A zone is a deployment area for Google Cloud Platform Resources.
+- Zones are grouped into regions, independent geographic areas, and you can choose what region your GCP resources are in.
+- All the zones within a region have fast network connectivity among them.
+- Locations within regions usually have round trip network latency of under 5 milliseconds.
+- Think of a zone as a single failure domain within a region.
+As part of building a fault tolerant application, you can spread their resources across multiple zones in a region.

 ![GCP regions and zones](gcp-img/gcp-zone-regions.png "GCP regions and zones")